soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 19-06 Procedure for Establishment of Permit Waiting Lists.* ::

-Not less than 45 days after the Notice required by § 19-04 is published in the City Record, the Department shall create a full-term permit waiting list, a temporary permit waiting list and four separate borough-specific full-term permit waiting lists pursuant to a random selection procedure.
-Persons holding valid mobile food vendor licenses, or in the case of a corporation, limited liability company or partnership, persons on whose behalf such licenses are held on the date such lists are created and who have mailed in an application pursuant to § 19-05 of these rules shall be included in this random selection.
-Persons who, as a result of this random selection procedure, hold position numbers greater than the maximum number specified in § 19-07 for the particular list shall not be placed on that waiting list.
+Not less than 45 days after the Notice required by 24 RCNY § 19-04 is published in the City Record, the Department shall create a full-term permit waiting list, a temporary permit waiting list and four separate borough-specific full-term permit waiting lists pursuant to a random selection procedure.
+Persons holding valid mobile food vendor licenses, or in the case of a corporation, limited liability company or partnership, persons on whose behalf such licenses are held on the date such lists are created and who have mailed in an application pursuant to 24 RCNY § 19-05 shall be included in this random selection.
+Persons who, as a result of this random selection procedure, hold position numbers greater than the maximum number specified in 24 RCNY § 19-07 for the particular list shall not be placed on that waiting list.
 The Department shall notify persons assigned a position on a waiting list by mailing a notice to the address provided by the applicant in such applicant's waiting list application.